 The authors examine recent literature in order to assist psychiatrists in evaluating the findings and determining how to best put research findings into real-world practice.

-Major depressive disorder (MDD) is a prevalent and debilitating chronic condition1 for which first-line standard antidepressant treatment modalities lead to remission in only one third of patients who experience it.2 As psychiatrists, we are faced with tough decisions on how to proceed in managing non-response to the remaining two thirds.
+Major depressive disorder (MDD) is a prevalent and debilitating chronic condition1 for which first-line standard antidepressant treatment modalities lead to remission in only one-third of sufferers.2 As psychiatrists, we are faced with tough decisions on how to proceed in managing non-response in the remaining two-thirds.
 Strategies include antidepressant switching or augmentation with various agents.
-To complicate matters, a highly co-morbid condition for those with MDD is posttraumatic stress disorder (PTSD) with national surveys showing a 0.5 correlation.3 Such co-occurrence is associated with greater disease burden severity and very different challenges in terms of management compared with MDD alone.4
+To complicate matters, a highly comorbid condition for those with MDD is posttraumatic stress disorder (PTSD) with national surveys showing a 0.5 correlation.3 Such co-occurrence is associated with greater disease burden severity and very different challenges in terms of management compared with MDD alone.4

 In a secondary analysis of a 2017 study,5 Mohamed and colleagues6 tackled a timely question: Should a PTSD comorbidity affect our decision of how to manage MDD non-response to a first line antidepressant treatment?

 Question.
 Should a concurrent PTSD diagnosis affect whether to augment or switch medications when MDD has not responded to a prior antidepressant trial?

 Type of study.
 Secondary analysis of a randomized, single-blind, parallel-assignment trial (ClinicalTrials.gov identifier: NCT01421342).5 (Note: This clinical trial is the 2017 study5 that generated the data based on which the 2020 secondary analysis6 was conducted.)